 If pages link to images, PDF files, or other non-HTML files, these will be skipped.
 If any link within a page produces a 404 File Not Found or similar error, or is a link to a non-HTML page, that link will be retained in a blacklist of links that should not be traversed.
 This blacklist helps speed up the process of scraping a web application by not repeatedly attempting to scrape a page that failed previously.
 The Site.get_pages method is recursively called to traverse the web application through its form transitions and hyperlinks.
 The QMZ model knows only about the parts of the web application that are accessible via these links.
 If a page exists that could be accessed by directly entering a URI in a browser but is not linked to by any other page in the site, that page will be skipped by the QMZ model and my tool.

 Once a Site has been constructed, the get_pfd method is called to construct a PFD that represents the web application.
-This method returns an instance of my PFD class, which contains pages and links, represented by the Page and Link classes, respectively.
+This method returns an instance of my PFD class, which contains pages and links represented by the Page and Link classes, respectively.
 The QMZ model describes a PFD as containing pages, links, and flows.
 Flows are modeled in my tool via the Link class, which contains the source URI, the target URI, and the target Page.
-A list of Link instances is constructed in the get_pfd method by iterating over each Page in the Site, and then iterating in a nested loop over all the link URIs within that Page.
+A list of Link instances is constructed in the get_pfd method by iterating over each Page in the Site and then iterating in a nested loop over all the link URIs within that Page.
 A target page is found by extracting the Page with the same URI parts (scheme, host, and request) as the current link URI.
 A list of Link instances is maintained and used, along with a list of Page instances and the root URI, to create a new PFD instance.

 The PFD is immediately converted into a PTT, so as to remove cycles that may exist among pages in the PFD [7].
 This is done via the Site.pfd2ptt class method, which takes in an instance of the PFD class and returns a new instance.
 A PTT consists of pages and links, like a PFD, and so the same class (PFD) can be used to represent them both.
-My pfd2ptt method works by making a deep copy of the provided PFD and then applying the PFD2PTT algorithm [7] from the QMZ model to that deep copy.
-Deep copies are made of Page instances, as per the algorithm, and an is_copy flag is set on those pages for later use during traversal.
-The deep copy is thus modified to remove cycles and now "is a tree expressing the successive relationship among pages" [7].
+My pfd2ptt method works by making a copy of the provided PFD, such that the original PFD will not be changed, and then applying the PFD2PTT algorithm [7] from the QMZ model to that copy.
+Copies are made of Page instances, as per the algorithm, and an is_copy flag is set on those pages for later use during traversal.
+The PFD copy is thus modified to remove cycles and now "is a tree expressing the successive relationship among pages" [7].